-New research from an international team of scientists — and two specially trained dogs — have scientifically validated the ability of man’s best friend to “sniff out” prostate cancer in men more accurately than the electronic nose (e-nose), an artificial sensing device used to detect odors and flavors.
+New research from an international team of scientists — and two specially trained dogs — have scientifically validated the ability of man’s best friend to “sniff out” or detecting prostate cancer in men more accurately than the electronic nose (e-nose), an artificial sensing device used to detect odors and flavors.
 The study was presented during a virtual press session, which was moderated by American Urological Association (AUA) spokesperson, Stacy Loeb, MD, a urologic oncologist at New York University Langone Health and the Manhattan Veterans Affairs.

 For decades, law enforcement and the military have used dogs to help locate bombs and drugs.
 It should be no surprise that a dog’s intricate sense of smell has captured the interest of the medical world.
 In recent years, new findings have emerged to indicate dogs are capable of accurately detecting the onset of epileptic seizures as well as malignancies of the breast and lung.